kalakeli/reactMyReads/README.md

 # MyReads Project

 MyReads is a small REACT WebApp.
 It introduces a number of features often needed in REACT.
+The app offers two pages.
+One page shows three shelves on which your read, wannabe-read and currently read books are shown.
+The other a search page which allows you to scan for more interesting books. *Important to note* is that the backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
+That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

+Each book, be in the shelves page or the search page, respectively, has a drop down menu attached to it.
+Clicking on it you can choose how to deal with that specific book.
+You can move it to a different shelf, remove it completely or add it new.

 ## Installation